teamcapybara/capybara/README.md

 ## <a name="using-capybara-with-minitest"></a>Using Capybara with Minitest

-* If you are using Rails, add the following code in your `test_helper.rb` file to make Capybara available in all test cases deriving from `ActionDispatch::IntegrationTest`:
+* If you are using Rails, but not using Rails system tests, add the following code in your `test_helper.rb` file to make Capybara available in all test cases deriving from `ActionDispatch::IntegrationTest`: